 Upward Communication: How to Foster It In Your Team

-Even if you’re a brilliant leader, it’s easy to fall into the trap of thinking that your employees know what’s best for them.
+Even if you’re a brilliant leader, it’s easy to fall into the trap of thinking that you know what’s best for your employees.
 But in truth, one of the best ways to foster innovation and engagement in your team is by encouraging open communication up and down the chain of command.

 This might seem like an obvious suggestion, after all, who doesn’t want their employees to feel heard?
 But when it comes to actually putting this concept into practice, managers often struggle with how they can get their team members to talk to them.